ZahidAfsar/AfsarZMiniChallenge8to10/README.md

 Hard Mode 1-100
 3. Restaurant Picker: create 1 endpoint that takes an input and generates a Randomly Generated Restaurant based on the category chosen.
 10 Restaurants per category.

-// Peer Review by :
+// Peer Review by : Kyle Ma
-// Peer Comment :
+// Peer Comment : Assignment is complete and code is organized nicely.
+All the validation is done correctly.
+I like that there is an error code for GuessIt if the input is out of bounds.
+The .toLower is is nice touch for the resturant picker as well.
+One thing that i noticed that could be changed is the input for resturant picker, "fast food".
+The space inbetween makes it strange to input into postman since URL's don't have them.